samtalks/how-tos/wordpress-social-pt-3.md

 3. Once the droplet is completely gone, create a new one using a snapshot.
 This part is much faster.
 4. Once this is done, update your ssh by going to your terminal  `cd ~/.shh` and then `subl known_hosts`.
 Remove the previous host ssh key.
 5. Go to `ssh root@YOUR_DOMAIN` and follow directions to create a new known host key.

+### 3. Setting up MX records

+Once you transfer nameservers to DigitalOcean, DigitalOcean takes over the management of all records including MX records.
+If you've changed nameservers from Godaddy, you might get this confused because Godaddy's management interface still allows you to make changes to those records.
+However, changes you make in Godaddy will *not* propagate.

+So, let's set up MX records.
+Here are the tools you will need to check what your MX records are displayed as.

+* Check MX records here: [MXtoolbox](http://mxtoolbox.com/)
+* Or, better yet, if you use Google Apps for email, use [Google's toolbox](https://toolbox.googleapps.com/apps/checkmx/check?from=support.google.com&origin=checkmx-widget&domain=coalitionedu.org).
+They provide detailed instructions on how to correct errors (some of which we'll add here).

+1. When you're ready, set up MX records in DigitalOcean.
+If using Google Apps, simple click the Google MX shortcut button.
+However, as of this writing, DigitalOcean's fill in of the MX records are slightly off from Google's documentation.
+(Basically, any occurrence of "googlemail" in DigitalOcean's tool should be replaced with "google").

+2. Set up an SPF record by following [These DigitalOcean instructions](https://www.digitalocean.com/community/tutorials/how-to-create-a-spf-record-for-your-domain-with-google-apps)

+3. It's recommended you set up DKIM and DMARC as well, but setting those up is a very involved process.
+There may be a easier solution in the future.